-The 2% cashback credit cards are a special breed.
-They rarely offer a signup bonus or an intro APR period on purchases, but they let you earn high cash back on everything you buy.
+The 2% cashback credit card is a special breed.
+This type of card rarely offers a signup bonus or an intro APR period on purchases, but lets you earn high cash back on everything you buy.
 For some, this may not be enough if there isn’t a bonus early on.
-However, the value of 2% cashback cards comes out in the long run.
+However, the value of a 2% cashback card shines in the long run.

 Compare 2% cash back credit cards